-To encourage participants from the past six years of the Youth Citizens Action Programme (Y-CAP) to showcase their successes and form models of replication for those processes that made a lasting impact.
+To encourage participants from the past nine years of the Youth Citizens Action Programme (Y-CAP) to showcase their successes and form models of replication for those processes that made a lasting impact.

 There are three categories:

-- Team that completed their projects in the past six years when they were learners at school, and how Y-CAP impacted the team
+- Team that completed their projects in the past nine years when they were learners at school, and how Y-CAP impacted the team

 - Teacher who is now using the Y-CAP toolkit for school, community or personal projects, and how Y-CAP impacted the person